phanandco/security-project-code-copy/README.md

 ## Uncomplete issues planning:
 - Two-factor authentication when accessing the repository.
-Difficulty: Easy Priority: Medium .
-Google Authenticator is a great two-factor authentication tool that will be implemented in the future.
+Difficulty: Easy Priority: Medium
+- Solution: Google Authenticator is a great two-factor authentication tool that will be implemented in the future.
 - Implement encryption methods to perform commits.
-Difficulty: Moderate Priority: Mediium .
-Encrypt a file by generating and transfer the decryption key or set a password on the file.
+Difficulty: Moderate Priority: Mediium
+- Solution: Encrypt a file by generating and transfer the decryption key or set a password on the file.
 - User error input logging will be implemented.
-Difficulty: Moderate Priority: Low .
-Implement a local Version Control System or keep track of the loggin database.
+Difficulty: Moderate Priority: Low
+- Solution: Implement a local Version Control System or keep track of the loggin database.

 https://github.com/phanandco/security-project-code-copy-2/commit/285e0282a6eae1ae6eff70677d956a916dfb30d2